Groundworkstech/pybfd/README.md

 the resulting PyBFD installation will be the exact same as the one performed using *easy_install*.

+## Sample python scripts

+There are a couple of sample scripts included in the PyBFD package including a partial (but completely usefull) reimplementation of objdump in Python using PyBFD called **objdump.py**.

+A basic sample code is located in *bfd.py*, *opcodes.py* and a more complete usage is shown in *objdump.py*.

 ## Basic usage example

+Bellow is a the code located at the end of *bfd.py* script:

 ```python